-Lisa Vanderpump Blames Katie And James Kennedy Bad Behavior On Alcohol
+Lisa Vanderpump Blames Katie And James Kennedy’s Bad Behavior On Alcohol

 — ¢onnor (@yungwaif) January 29, 2017

-The bachelor-bachelorette parties for Tom Schwartz and Katie Maloney in New Orleans once agains demonstrated the role that alcohol plays on Vanderpump Rules.
+The bachelor-bachelorette parties for Tom Schwartz and Katie Maloney in New Orleans once again demonstrated the role that alcohol plays on Vanderpump Rules.
 But Too Fab says that the cast still has a defender in Lisa Vanderpump, the Fairy Godmother of the partiers.
 Vanderpump manages to see the good in everyone through the haze of tequila.

 RELATED REPORTS BY INQUISITR